NordicHPC/dusage/README.md

 Usage: dusage [OPTIONS]

 Options:
   -u, --user TEXT       The username to check (default: *****).
   -p, --project TEXT    The allocation project.
+  -d, --directory TEXT  The directory/path to check.
   --no-colors           Disable colors.
   --help                Show this message and exit.
 ```